Angel David Nieves, Director (Africana Studies)

 Video Game Nation.

 Investigates how to critically interpret and analyze video games and the roles they play in visual and popular culture, and how to test the application of these approaches to various issues in gaming and digital media culture more generally.
 Topics and themes include genre and aesthetics, the game industry, spectatorship, play, narrative, immersion, gender, race, militarism, violence and labor.
 (Writing-intensive.)
-(Same as Cinema and New Media Studies 205.)
+(Same as Cinema and Media Studies 205.)
 Maximum enrollment, 20.

 Black Female Voices: Writing Women of Color in the African Diaspora.